 Students access their Co-Curricular Record accounts by logging on to Carleton Central.
 The Co-Curricular Record is located in “MySuccess” under the “Student Services” tab.
 Visit the Student Information page for more details.

 - Activity: Position or involvement opportunity

-- Opportunity Directory: Allows students to find on-campus involvement opportunities of approved CCR experiences
+- CCR Opportunity Search: Allows students to find on-campus involvement opportunities for approved CCR experiences

 - Activity Form: The online form submitted to have new positions approved to be included for the CCR

 - Co-Curricular Record/CCR: An official university document that can be printed through your Carleton Central account that includes your extracurricular experiences